juliannemarik/Git-Analytic/README.md

-# FSA STACKATHON
+# GIT ANALYTIC
-The objective of this project was to build use the D3.js library to build a single page application to visualize data from Github's API
+Git Analytic is a single-page web application to visualize data from any public Github repository.
+I had two main objectives going into this project: 1. to create a data visualization using D3, a Javascript front-end library that uses Scaleable Vector Graphics to create dynamic and ineractive visualizations; 2. to pull data from a 3rd-party API, in this case, Github.

 ![](gitAnalytic.gif)